-For us, it really depends on who’s behind the kit, for you see the act of a drum solo sees a drummer (usually just the one) taking over from the rest of the band and thrashing about in wild abandon.
+For us, it really depends on who’s behind the kit.
+For, you see, the act of a drum solo sees a drummer (usually just the one) taking over from the rest of the band and thrashing about in wild abandon.
 It can be spectacular, exhilarating, fun, pretentious, or flat-out tedious.

 Even if the drummer is a genius, it can still be this way.
-Take Mr. John Henry Bonham of Led Zeppelin who is regarded as one of the best drummers of all time, but after you’ve seen one 30 minute Moby Dick you’ve seen them all.
+Take John Bonham of Led Zeppelin who is regarded as one of the best drummers of all time, but after you’ve seen one 30 minute Moby Dick you’ve seen them all.

 Ginger Baker Arrives

 At a 1968 Californian gig you can hear him apologising after one almighty effort for being “hungover”—have a gander at our Beware of Mr. Baker review.

 Baker (who to this day insists he’s a jazz drummer) prompted others, most notably Bonham with Led Zeppelin, to indulge in the practice.

 In fact, the further from the origins of the rock drum solo we get, the more self-indulgent drum solos seem to have become, highlighting whether we need them anymore (more on this later).

-Art Blakey even had a famous drum off with Baker, and at Woodstock in 1969, 19 year old Micheal Shrieve (see above) merged the traditional grip drumming style with one heck of a groovy romp along.
+Art Blakey even had a famous drum off with Baker, and at Woodstock in 1969, 19-year-old Micheal Shrieve (see above) merged the traditional grip drumming style with one heck of a groovy romp along.